angular logo

 The concepts about API scopes or permissions are better covered in an Auth0 API tutorial such as "Use TypeScript to Create a Secure API with Node.js and Express: Role-Based Access Control".

-Update the configuration of the AuthModule present in the importProvidersFrom function in the providers array and add the AuthHttpInterceptor to the providers array as follows:
+Update the configuration of the provideAuth0 function present in the providers array and add the authHttpInterceptorFn to the provideHttpClient function as follows:

 src/main.ts